SelfExplainML/PiML-Toolbox/README.md

 ## Installation

-Run the following piece of sript to download and install PiML v0.1.0 to Google Colab:
+Run the following piece of script to download and install PiML v0.1.0 to Google Colab:

 ```python
 !pip install wget